JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Confirmed that the ping to 10.0.0.4 was successful.
+- Confirm that the ping to 10.0.0.4 was successful.
-- Entered the following command: ipconfig /all
+- Type the following command:
+  ipconfig /all
-- Reviewed the network adapter details.
+- Review the network adapter details.
-- Verified the client IP configuration.
+- Verify the client IP configuration.
-- Confirmed the DNS server setting pointed to 10.0.0.4.
+- Confirm the DNS server setting pointed to 10.0.0.4.

 Explanation:
  This final verification confirmed that Client-1 could communicate with dc-1 and that the DNS settings were correctly configured to point to the domain controller.
 That completed the infrastructure setup required before deploying Active Directory.